W Sagittarii

-W Sagittarii (W Sgr, Gamma^{1} Sagittarii (γ^{1} Sgr)) is a multiple star system star in the constellation Sagittarius, and a Cepheid variable star.
+W Sagittarii, also named Dhanusaragra, is a multiple star system star in the constellation Sagittarius, and a Cepheid variable star.

-W Sagittarii is an optical line-of-sight companion nearly a degree from the much brighter γ^{2} Sgr (Al Nasl) which marks the nozzle or spout of the teapot asterism.
+W Sagittarii is an optical line-of-sight companion nearly a degree from the much brighter γ^{2} Sgr (Alnasl) which marks the nozzle or spout of the teapot asterism.

+Nomenclature

+W Sagittarii (abbreviated W Sgr) is this star's variable star designation; it also has the Bayer designation Gamma^{1} Sagittarii (γ^{1} Sagittarii, γ^{1} Sgr).

+Dhanuśarāgra (धनुशराग्र), the Arrow, is an Indian star name used since the 14th century for the pair γ^{1} and γ^{2} Sgr, the latter having the Arabic name Alnasl.
+The IAU Working Group on Star Names adopted the name Dhanusaragra for γ^{1} Sgr Aa1 on 13 August 2026.

 System

 W Sgr is listed as component A of a multiple star system catalogued as ADS 11029 and WDS J18050-2935.
 Components B and C are at 33" and 46" respectively and both are 13th magnitude.
 They are purely optical companions, not physically associated with W Sgr.